 The Japanese must have determined that Jack was too ill to be transported to Japan, because Jack was still a POW at Cabanatuan on January 30, 1945, when U. S. Rangers liberated the POWs from the Japanese.
 He recalled that he and other POWs were sitting inside their barracks talking when a shot rang out.
 A second later another shot was heard.
 Then, all hell broke out.
 Jack and the other men hit the floor covering his head.
 How long he did this was something he did not know.
 When he heard a voice shouting "Head for the main gate!" he did what he was told.
 There was some confusion when doing this since there was a main gate and a front gate.
 When Jack arrived at the correct gate, Jack saw a sergeant with the Rangers slit the throats of eleven Japanese guards who had surrendered.

 Jack and the other POWs safely made it to American lines.
 Those who could walk did so, but the majority of freed POWs rode in carts pulled by caribou.
 Jack returned home to his wife and children in Harrodsburg.
-He was discharged on September 12, 1945.
+He was promoted to corporal and discharged on September 12, 1945.
 After he was liberated, he told his story of life as a Japanese POW.

 Jack and Charlie Quinn were asked to tour with John Wayne and Anthony Quinn on a promotional tour for the movie, 'Back to Bataan."
 Jack declined but Charlie went on the tour.

 Jack returned to Harrodsburg but decided it was time to get on with his life.
 He moved to Louisville where he sold truck tires.
 Finding this to cutthroat, he attempted other jobs before going to work for International Harvester.
 He remained with the company for 38 years.
 When he retired, he was assistant superintendent of the plant.